 The spice contains a bevy of antioxidants that inhibit the protein NF-kappaB, which is believed to activate pro-inflammatory genes.
 The NF-kappaB protein, by the way, has also been linked to premature cell death and cardiovascular disease.

 Cloves’ secret weapon is a compound called eugenol.
 Studies confirm eugenol has anti-inflammatory effects and may also protect against lung injury.
-The compound works much the same way as NSAIDs, by inhibiting the inflammation-causing COX-2 enzyme.
+The compound works much the same way that NSAIDs do, by inhibiting the inflammation-causing COX-2 enzyme.

 3. Cayenne Pepper